-The Fall Season is definitely one of our best ever.
-We welcomed new members who joined us and quickly became cherished members.
-I know all of us are excited about another competition season and want to make it a successful one.
-And that can only happen with full member participation.
+This Season is definitely one of our best ever.
+In the Fall we welcomed new members who joined us and quickly became cherished members.
+I know all of us were excited about another competition season and wanted to make it a successful one.
+And that has happened with full member participation.

 We not only hold competitions, but will also showcase positive photo learning experiences through several Meet-Ups and workshops.
 See our up coming events page for details.
 Whether you choose to participate in our Image Critique Meet-up or our Photography Meet-Up group we promise to make the time spent a fruitful and engaging experience.